mobil-e-hub/meh/README.md

-# mobil-e-Hub: Drone Logistics Network
+# mobil-e-Hub: Intelligent Drone Logistics Network
 Authors:
 - Michael Pernpeintner (pernpeintner@es.uni-mannheim.de)
 - Alexander Becker
 - Tim Grams

-TODO: Distribute content below over the three subprojects (README files in folders `/opt`, `/viz` and `/sim`)

-# mobil-e-Hub: Node.js-based simulation and visualization for Drone Logistics Networks
-Author: Michael Pernpeintner (pernpeintner@es.uni-mannheim.de)

 ## Purpose of this project
-This project allows for the simulation and visualization of a Drone Logistics Network (DLN).
-It consists of two components:
+This project allows for the simulation, control and visualization of a Drone Logistics Network (DLN).
+It consists of three modules:
-- Visualization: This components shows the current status of the DLN.
-- Simulator: This component simulates drones, vehicles, parcels, hubs and orders.
+- Simulator (`/sim`): This module simulates drones, vehicles, parcels, hubs and orders.

-The Control System is built as a [Python-based component](https://www.github.com/michaelpernpeintner/meh-python) and not part of this project.
+- Optimization Engine (`/opt`): This module controls the routing of drones and vehicles.
+- Visualization (`/viz`): This module shows the current status of the DLN in the browser.

+Please refer to the `README.md` files in the respective sub-folder for instructions and documentation.

+## Interaction and Communication
+TODO: Describe Eventgrid and interaction between modules

+---
+TODO: Distribute content below over the three sub-projects (README files in folders `/opt`, `/viz` and `/sim`)

 ## Installation and usage
 ```